9 Different Types of Grasshoppers

 These large, long-horned insects are renowned for their unique appearance.

-With a slender body, long legs, and a wide, flat face adorned with large compound eyes on either side, they exhibit a light brown color with darker brown stripes along the sides.
+They have a slender body, long legs, and a wide, flat face adorned with large compound eyes on either side, and they exhibit a light brown color with darker brown stripes along the sides.

 Belonging to the Acridinae family, grasshoppers with slant faces predominantly feed on grasses and plants, although certain species are interested in a wide range of other foods.

-Growing between 25-39 mm in length, the females lay eggs in autumn, which hatch in spring.
+The females grow between 25 and 39 mm in length and lay eggs in autumn, which hatch in spring.

 Slant-faced grasshoppers lack stridulatory pegs and a postural spine, distinguishing them from other subfamilies.